 1. Using SMTP

-Simple Mail Transfer Protocol(SMTP) is the most common way to send system-generated emails.
+Simple Mail Transfer Protocol(SMTP) is typically associated with sending system-generated emails.
 Depending on the backend programming language, different libraries provide SMTP services. eg: Nodemailer for Node.js applications and PHPMailer and SwiftMailer for PHP applications.

 But this tutorial is for discussing the ways to send SMS messages.
 I will be using 3rd party application to act as the middleman between the Mail server and the mobile phone.